TerriaJS/workshops/foss4g-hobart-2024/catalogs-and-datasets.md

 If you are trying to load data from a different domain than your TerriaJS application, you may run into issues with Cross-Origin Resource Sharing (CORS).
 TerriaJS provides a way to work around these issues using a proxy.
 For more information on how to set up a proxy, please refer to the [TerriaJS documentation on CORS](https://docs.terria.io/guide/connecting-to-data/cross-origin-resource-sharing/).

 **Note** if you are using the "pre-built" TerriaMap, you are unable to use the TerriaJS proxy.
 You will need to setup the full developer environment.
+If you encounter CORS issues, please let us know and we can help you get setup, or we can find alternative data sources that don't require a proxy.

 ## Catalogs